fastoch/Complete_Web_Dev_ZTM/README.md

 Then, add the following link to our index.html file: `<a href="register.html">Register</a>`
 Note that we can insert a line break `<br>` between our new page anchor tag and this Register link.

+See `register.html` for the form example.

+To make all **radio buttons** part of the same group, we need to add the `name` attribute to each of them.